mmalc/iDAAS/README.md

 We don't require deep knowledge of the industry standards to get started, just common developer skillsets.
 * Polyglot Language Support: Enabling the use of many different programming languages.
 The focus here is to ensure by major capability area a programming language is supported.

+As discussed in the introduction integration has been a challenge for decades in each market within healthcare.
+Within healthcare the challenges have been driven by many different factors, here are just a few common ones: industry standards (HL7) that aren't constrained enough, Clincal software vendor market constraints, COTS integration vendor lock-in, and government mandates that they cannot directly support without third party vendor engagement.

-# Platform: Connected Health / iDAAS
+# Connected Health / iDAAS (Intelligent Data As A Service)
-As part of the general vision for healthcare, the Red Hat healthcare team established a extensible platform, Connected Health/iDAAS (Intelligent Data As A Service).
-As we have above we wanted to focus on several things extensibility, open source enablement, consistency, modern development approach, disruption and community enablement.
-In this section we want to cover the specific components within iDAAS that are helping us build forward on these differentiators.
-As you are reading through this it is important to ensure understanding that iDAAS is a platform that is developed as a set of components working with industry leading technologies that enable us a broad range of capabilities, it is not merely a code base written in a programming language.
-The reason we have followed this pattern is that we can leverage a large set community to ensure we can address potential issues and concerns quickly with a large technical community.
-Let's do a walk through of the capability areas within iDAAS.
+When you think of all the needed areas of a healthcare organization, data/data integration must be very high on that list.
+For the Red Hat healthcare team it was a very logical place to start.
+Recalling back to earlier the healthcare team wanted to ensure a focus on several things extensibility, open source enablement, consistency, modern development approach, disruption and community enablement.
+As it was thought through since data powers applications and both of these are strong suits of Red Hat it became a great starting point.
+With a focus around data integration the Red Hat healthcare team wanted to ensure iDAAS platform was nimble, lightweight, and focused on capabilities to ensure healthcare maket(s) needs could be addressed in a consistent manner.
+To ensure proper direction the Red Hat healthcare team put together a capability matrix or set to ensure what iDAAS could and would address.

 Here are some of the capabilities, the five R’s: